2 * \file output_docbook.cpp

 708 // There should be really no content here.

-713 DocBookInfoTag getParagraphsWithInfo(ParagraphList const ¶graphs,
+713 DocBookInfoTag getParagraphsWithInfo(ParagraphList const &paragraphs,

 714 pit_type bpit, pit_type const epit,